Skip to main content

 });

-// Send to Bob
+// Send the portable delegation to Bob

 sendToUser(bob.address, aliceToBob.portable);